fusionlanguage/fut/doc/reference.md

 which have no garbage collector.
 In C++, string storage is represented by `std::string`, while string reference is C++17 `std::string_view`.
-In C, string storage is a `char *` pointing to a `malloc`'ed string and string reference is `const char *`.
+In C, string storage is a `char *` pointing to a `malloc`'ed string, and string reference is `const char *`.
 In the other languages, `String` is used for both string storage and reference.

-A string reference can:
+A string reference can do the following:

 * Reference a string storage.
-The reference gets invalid once the string storage is modified or destroyed.
+The reference becomes invalid once the string storage is modified or destroyed.
 * Reference a string literal (e.g. `"foo"`).
 Such references are always valid.
 * Have the value `null`.
-This is a special value for reference types, meaning "nothing is referenced".
+This is a special value for reference types, meaning "nothing is referenced."

 String literals are written in double quotes: `"Hello world"`.
 You may use `\n` and the other escape sequences allowed in character literals.

-Possible string operations are:
+Possible string operations include the following:

 * Assignment with `=`.
 For string storage in C and C++, a copy is made.
 * Concatenation with `+` and `+=`.
 * Comparison with `==` and `!=`. `cito` translates this to `strcmp` in C and `str1.equals(str2)` in Java.
-The two comparison operators can also be used to check for `null` value -- use `str == null` or `str != null`.
+The two comparison operators can also be used to check for `null` value - use `str == null` or `str != null`.
   It is not legal to compare two string references if any of them is `null`.
 * Length retrieval with `str.Length`.
 * _Code unit_ retrieval with `str[index]`.